Fordalex/plates-direct/readme.md

 - Need to add the logic for the increment values in the basket.

 - When just a fitting kit is added, the toast mentions a uk number plate.
 "Added none...".

+- 404 error messages.

+- JS on the form to make sure users can't go to checkout with an incorrect number plate.

 ## Django project setup